SmilingZero/BlazeBlack2ReduxWiki/docs/trainers/virbankcityandroxiesgym.md

-## After defeating Roxie, Virbank City:
+## After defeating Roxie, Virbank City

 !!!
 Level-Info
     No level shift based on difficulty, levels are as stated.